jreillyHES/Capstone/README.md

 independent of the content.
 In this regard, the Capstone can be treated as a demonstration of the LMS for use in other educational and professional training applications.

+With the coronavirus outbreak, many educational institutions were forced to convert entirely to on-line classes in very short order.
+Many of these institutions were ill prepared for this sudden and radical change.
+This project is now under consideration as a method to help educational institutions to quickly ramp up an on-line conversion if they need arises in the future.

 GANTT.pdf - Digital Media Design Capstone GANTT Diagram